sentinel-hub/eo-learn/CONTRIBUTING.md

 * When multiple tasks share a large part of the implementation, consider extracting parts of it into functions or use inheritance to reduce boilerplate.
 * Only hard-code parameters that shouldn't be adjusted by the users.
 Hard-coding things like feature names should be avoided.
 * Use feature-parsers in order to support a wider range of possible input (and perhaps validate inputs).
 You can find them in `eolearn.core.utils.parsing`, or use `EOTask.parse_features` as a shortcut.
-* If in doubt on whether a task is general enough to be of interest to the community, or you are not sure to which sub-package to contribute your task to, send us an email or open a [feature request](#feature-requests).
+* If in doubt on whether a task is general enough to be of interest to the community, or you are not sure to which sub-package to contribute your task to, feel free to open up a [feature request](#feature-requests).

 ### Running formatters, linters, and tests